-Bay Laurel Essential Oil
+Bay Laurel Essential Oil (Laurel Leaf Essential Oil)

 Aromatically, Bay Laurel's camphorous and spicy notes marry nicely with its softer sweet, fruity/floral notes.

-Emotionally, I've always considered Bay Laurel Oil a wonderful oil for promoting confidence and for helping me maintain my courage and focus when dealing with challenges or new ideas.
+Emotionally, I've always considered Bay Laurel Essential Oil wonderful for promoting confidence and for helping me maintain my courage and focus when dealing with challenges or new ideas.
 Recently, I noticed that Valerie Ann Worwood also shares this about Bay Laurel Essential Oil: "To encourage confidence, fortitude, inspiration, protection, direction and creativity."
 [Valerie Ann Worwood, Aromatherapy for the Soul (Novato, CA: New World Library, 1999), 202.]

 Bay Laurel Essential Oil is heralded for being an effective expectorant, and can be a welcome addition to diffuser blends to help combat cold and flu symptoms.

-As the safety section below states, Bay Laurel Oil is more likely to cause dermal irritation or sensitization.
+As the safety section below states, Bay Laurel Essential Oil is more likely to cause dermal irritation or sensitization.
 Use with extreme care and in extremely low dilutions (if at all) for topical applications.

 For more information about Bay Laurel Oil, read the details shown below.